chrislennon/pulumi-discord-bot/README.md

    ```

    This command  will show you the changes before it makes them.
 As soon as you select `yes`, it will begin
-   provisioning resources, uploading your lambda, etc.  After it completes, your program is live!
+   provisioning resources.
+After it completes, your program is live!

-5. The EC2 instance will spin up and execute the userData script:
+5. The container will spin up and start the bot.

-    After some time (download and setup of nodejs) the bot will connect to Discord!

-    The userData approach is not currently ideal (from a security standpoint etc) and as such *USE WITH CAUTION*.

 6. Run the `pulumi logs --follow` command to follow the logs.
 After a short while, you should see `console.log`
-   output that your message was posted to Discord.
+   output that your bot has connected.

 7. If you'd like to make some edits, try changing the `index.js` file, and then just run `pulumi update` again.
    Pulumi will detect the minimal set of edits needed to deploy your code.